^

 • olive oil;

-With so many products, three servings of salad with chickpeas are obtained as a result.
-Chickpeas are pre-soaked in water, preferably overnight or at least four hours.
-After that, chickpeas are cooked according to the technology of their preparation (see above).
+With this amount of ingredients, you get three servings of chickpea salad.
+The chickpeas are pre-soaked in water, preferably overnight or for at least four hours.
+After that, the chickpeas are cooked according to the technology for their preparation (see above).

-A whole unpeeled pepper is baked for fifteen minutes in an oven at 200 degrees Celsius until lightly darkening the peel.
-Another hot pepper is placed in a bag of polyethylene, where it can stay a few minutes.
-Then the peel from the pepper is easily removed, and the seeds are cleaned.
+The whole unpeeled pepper is baked for fifteen minutes in the oven at 200 degrees Celsius until the skin is slightly darkened.
+The still hot pepper is placed in a plastic bag, where it can stay for a few minutes.
+Then the skin is easily removed from the pepper, and the seeds are cleaned out.

-Chicken meat sprinkled with spices to taste, for example, garlic, various herbs, etc. In a frying pan with olive oil, the chicken is fried for two minutes on each side.
+The chicken meat is sprinkled with spices to taste, for example, garlic, various herbs, etc. In a frying pan with olive oil, the chicken is fried for two minutes on each side.

-All the ingredients of the salad (chicken, pepper, avocado) are cut into small pieces and then mixed with boiled chickpea beans.
-The whole salad is filled with a small amount of olive oil.
+All the salad ingredients (chicken, pepper, avocado) are cut into small pieces and then mixed with boiled chickpeas.
+The whole salad is dressed with a small amount of olive oil.

-To prepare a salad of broccoli, chickpeas and tomatoes, you need:
+To prepare a salad of broccoli, chickpeas and tomatoes you will need:

 • four hundred and fifty grams of broccoli;